Compactly-supported nonstationary kernels for computing exact Gaussian processes on big data: Introduction

-In this paper, we introduce a novel kernel that explicitly demonstrates how to apply the proof-of-concept methodology proposed in \cite{Noack2023} to real-world data sets.
-The overall kernel consists of a compactly supported kernel that can discover and encode sparsity combined with an arbitrary ``core'' kernel, yielding ultra-flexible kernels that allow one to apply exact nonstationary GPs to arbitrarily large data sets.
+In this paper, we introduce a novel compactly supported kernel that can discover and encode sparsity, yielding ultra-flexible kernels that allow one to apply exact nonstationary GPs to arbitrarily large data sets.
+A demonstration of our proposed methodology is shown in Figure~\ref{Fig_overview}.
 Together with prior regularization, the induced sparsity also prevents overfitting and leads to a better interpretation of the data since it preserves the flexibility of a nonstationary kernel.
 We also propose a complete Bayesian stochastic model based on the new kernel that accounts for a generic prior mean function and measurement error and allows posterior prediction for unobserved input locations with uncertainty quantification.
 While high-performance computing (HPC) resources are needed to apply our method to truly massive data sets, we also show how the proposed kernel can be used to conduct fully Bayesian analysis for moderately sized data sets with limited computational resources, e.g., using a personal laptop.
 The efficacy of our novel kernel is demonstrated using both synthetic data examples and a real-world data set from the Earth sciences.